Grandma Margaret’s Banana Pudding Recipe

 I hope you love this southern banana pudding as much as we do!

-Lay a layer of sliced bananas over the vanilla wafers.
+Start with a layer of vanilla wafers.
+Next, add a layer of sliced bananas over the vanilla wafers.

-Follow directions on Jell-O box cooking the Jell-O over medium heat and stirring constantly.
+Follow directions on the Jell-O box cooking the Jell-O over medium heat and stirring constantly.
 Be careful not to scorch the bottom.
 It will only take a few minutes for the mixture to reach a boil.
 The pudding will thicken when it cools.

 Serve warm or refrigerate to serve chilled.